canonical/github-runner-operator/docs/local-lxd/how-to/integrate-with-cos.md

 The `cos-agent` integration can be consumed by the [grafana-agent](https://charmhub.io/grafana-agent) charm, which is responsible for transmitting logs, Prometheus metrics, and Grafana dashboards to the COS stack.

-> NOTE: The Github Runner charm and `grafana-agent` charm function as machine charms, while the COS stack comprises Kubernetes charms.
+> NOTE: The Github Runner charm and `grafana-agent` charm function as machine charms, while the COS stack contains Kubernetes charms.
 Therefore, establishing [cross-model integrations](https://juju.is/docs/juju/manage-cross-model-integrations) is necessary, along with potential firewall rule configurations to allow inter-model traffic.

 ## Requirements